Crell/Serde/README.md

 1. The class implements the `TypeMap` interface.
 2. The class is marked as an #[\Attribute].
 3. The class is legal on *both* classes and properties.
-That is, `#[Attribute(Attribute::TARGET_CLASS | Attribute::TARGET_PROPERTY)]`
+That is, `#[\Attribute(\Attribute::TARGET_CLASS | \Attribute::TARGET_PROPERTY)]`

 ## Extending Serde

 Internally, Serde has five types of extensions that work in concert to produce a serialized or deserialized product.

 * Type Maps, as discussed above, are optional and translate a class name to a lookup identifier and back.
-* A [`PropertyReader`](src/PropertyHandler/PropertyReader.php) is responsible for pulling values off of an object, processing them if necessary, and then passing them on to a Formatter.
+* A [`Exporter`](src/PropertyHandler/Exporter.php) is responsible for pulling values off of an object, processing them if necessary, and then passing them on to a Formatter.
 This is part of the Serialization pipeline.
-* A [`PropertyWriter`](src/PropertyHandler/PropertyWriter.php) is responsible for using a Deformatter to extract data from incoming data and then translate it as necessary to be written to an object.
+* A [`Importer`](src/PropertyHandler/Importer.php) is responsible for using a Deformatter to extract data from incoming data and then translate it as necessary to be written to an object.
 This is part of the Deserialization pipeline.
 * A [`Formatter`](src/Formatter/Formatter.php) is responsible for writing to a specific output format, like JSON or YAML.
 This is part of the Serialization pipeline.
-* A [`Deformatter`](src/Formatter/Deformatter.php) is responsible for reading data off of an incoming format and passing it back to a `PropertyWriter`.
+* A [`Deformatter`](src/Formatter/Deformatter.php) is responsible for reading data off of an incoming format and passing it back to an `Importer`.
 This is part of the Deserialization pipeline.

-Collectively, `PropertyReader` and `PropertyWriter` instances are called "handlers."
+Collectively, `Importer` and `Exporter` instances are called "handlers."

-In general, `PropertyReader`s and `PropertyWriters` are *PHP-type specific*, while `Formatter`s and `Deformatter`s are *serialized-format specific*.
-Custom Readers or Writers can also declare themselves to be format-specific if they contain format-sensitive optimizations.
+In general, `Importer`s and `Exporter`s are *PHP-type specific*, while `Formatter`s and `Deformatter`s are *serialized-format specific*.
+Custom Importers and Exporters can also declare themselves to be format-specific if they contain format-sensitive optimizations.

-`PropertyReader` and `PropertyWriter` may be implemented on the same object, or not.
+`Importer` and `Exporter` may be implemented on the same object, or not.
 Similarly, `Formatter` and `Deformatter` may be implemented together or not.
 That is up to whatever seems easiest for the particular implementation, and the provided extensions do a little of each depending on the use case.

 The interfaces linked above provide more precise explanations of how to use them.
 In most cases, you would only need to implement a Formatter or Deformatter to support a new format.
-You would only need to implement a Property Readers or Property Writers when dealing with a specific class that needs extra special handling for whatever reason, such as its serialized representation having little or no relationship with its object representation.
+You would only need to implement an Importer or Exporter when dealing with a specific class that needs extra special handling for whatever reason, such as its serialized representation having little or no relationship with its object representation.

 As an example, a few custom handlers are included to deal with common cases.

-* [`DateTimePropertyReader`](src/PropertyHandler/DateTimePropertyReader.php): This object will translate `DateTime` and `DateTimeImmutable` objects to and from a serialized form as a string.
+* [`DateTimeExporter`](src/PropertyHandler/DateTimeExporter.php): This object will translate `DateTime` and `DateTimeImmutable` objects to and from a serialized form as a string.
 Specifically, it will use the `\DateTimeInterface::RFC3339_EXTENDED` format for the string when serializing.
 The timestamp will then appear in the serialized output as a normal string.
 When deserializing, it will accept any datetime format supported by `DateTime`'s constructor.
-* [`DateTimeZonePropertyReader`](src/PropertyHandler/DateTimeZonePropertyReader.php): This object will translate `DateTimeZone` objects to and from a serialized form as a timezone string.
+* [`DateTimeZoneExporter`](src/PropertyHandler/DateTimeZoneExporter.php): This object will translate `DateTimeZone` objects to and from a serialized form as a timezone string.
 That is, `DateTimeZone('America/Chicago`)` will be represented in the format as the string `America/Chicago`.
-* [`NativeSerializePropertyReader`](src/PropertyHandler/NativeSerializePropertyReader.php): This object will apply to any class that has a `__serialize()` method (when serializing) or `__unserialize()` method (when deserializing).
+* [`NativeSerializeExporter`](src/PropertyHandler/NativeSerializeExporter.php): This object will apply to any class that has a `__serialize()` method (when serializing) or `__unserialize()` method (when deserializing).
 These PHP magic methods provide alternate representations of an object intended for use with PHP's native `serialize()` and `unserialize()` methods, but can also be used for any other format.
 If `__serialize()` is defined, it will be invoked and whatever associative array it returns will be written to the selected format as a dictionary.
 If `__unserialize()` is defined, this object will read a dictionary from the incoming data and then pass it to that method on a newly created object, which will then be responsible for populating the object as appropriate.
 No further processing will be done in either direction.
-* [`EnumOnArrayPropertyReader`](src/PropertyHandler/EnumOnArrayPropertyReader.php): Serde natively supports PHP Enums and can serialize them as ints or strings as appropriate.
+* [`EnumOnArrayImporter`](src/PropertyHandler/EnumOnArrayImporter.php): Serde natively supports PHP Enums and can serialize them as ints or strings as appropriate.
 However, in the special case of reading from a PHP array format this object will take over and support reading an Enum literal in the incoming data.
 That allows, for example, a configuration array to include hand-inserted Enum values and still be cleanly imported into a typed, defined object.

 ## Dependency Injection configuration

 Serde is designed to be usable "out of the box" without any additional setup.
-However, when included in a larger system it is best to configure it propertly via Dependency Injection.
+However, when included in a larger system it is best to configure it properly via Dependency Injection.

-There are three ways you can setup Serde.
+There are three ways you can set up Serde.

 1. The `SerdeCommon` class includes most available handlers and formatters out of the box, ready to go, although you can add additional ones via the constructor.
 2. The `SerdeBasic` class has pre-built configuration whatsoever; you will need to provide all of the Handlers, Formatters, or Type Maps you want yourself, in the order you want them applied.